testingisdocumenting/znai/znai-docs/documentation/snippets/api-parameters.md

 # Inlined CSV

-When you are not able to automatically extract an API parameters definition you can use the `api-parameters` fence plugin to manually document them.
+When you are not able to automatically extract an API parameter definition you can use the `api-parameters` fence plugin to manually document them.

     ```api-parameters